nasa/fprime/Svc/CmdSequencer/docs/AMPCSSequence.md

 Time Flag    | 1             | Either 0x0 denoting absolute time or 0xFF denoting relative time
 Time         | 4             | The time in seconds
-CMD Length   | 2             | The size in bytes of the Command field Command      | &leq; 1017    | A serialized command in F Prime format, with a 16-bit opcode
+CMD Length   | 2             | The size in bytes of the Command field Command      | < 1017    | A serialized command in F Prime format, with a 16-bit opcode

 ## 2 Implementation